Mi Delirio World Tour: Mi Delirio World Tour Reloaded

-In June 2010, was officially announced by Guillermo Rosas, Anahí's manager, and RRPRO (Rafael Reisman Productions) that MDWT was planned to have a second stage called Mi Delirio World Tour Reloaded.
-It started on October 6, 2010, in Fortaleza, Brazil with an acoustic show.
-The entire show with its revamped setlist was performed for the first time on October 9, 2010, in Rio de Janeiro.
+In June 2010, it was officially announced by Guillermo Rosas, Anahí's manager, and RRPRO (Rafael Reisman Productions) that MDWT was planned to have a second stage called Mi Delirio World Tour Reloaded.
+It started on 6 October 2010, in Fortaleza, Brazil with an acoustic show.
+The entire show with its revamped setlist was performed for the first time three days later in Rio de Janeiro.

 Anahí wearing a wedding dress, while performing "El Me Mintio" during the show.

-In December, the tour visited Europe with the first show was in Madrid on December 11, 2010, the writer Paulo Coelho was going to watch this show but for some inconvenience, not arrive in time, also had the participation of singer Jaime Terrón.
+In December, the tour visited Europe, with the first show in Madrid on December 11, 2010.
+The writer Paulo Coelho was going to watch this show but for some unknown reason, he did not arrive on time.
+The show included the participation of singer Jaime Terrón.
 Other European countries that were visited were Romania, Croatia and Serbia, which had the participation of Guatemalan singer Penya.

 The official DVD of the tour was planned to be recorded in this phase.
 A big part of it was recorded on October 10, 2010, in São Paulo.
-Anahí confirmed that the DVD will contain footage from the show in São Paulo, Brazil and her shows in various European countries such as Spain, Romania, Croatia and Serbia.
-Besides the footage from the concerts, the DVD will also include images from backstage and her visits in countries like Brazil, Spain and Romania.
-In the acoustic show on February 9, 2011, in Mexico, Anahi singing with Noel Schajris the song "Alérgico" and with Mario Sandoval Aleph, they composed the song together for the book "O Aleph" by Paulo Coelho.
+Anahí confirmed that the DVD would contain footage from the shows in São Paulo, Spain, Romania, Croatia, and Serbia.
+Besides the footage from the concerts, the DVD also included images from backstage, and her visits in countries like Brazil, Spain and Romania.
+In the acoustic show on February 9, 2011, in Mexico, Anahi sang the song "Alérgico" with Noel Schajris and "Aleph" with Mario Sandoval; they composed the song together for the book "O Aleph" by Paulo Coelho.